This topic describes how to plan test runs, and run them within ALM Octane using the Manual Runner.

 In a Gherkin test, the relevant scenario is copied.

 / Customize fields Select the fields to show.
 A colored circle indicates that the fields have been customized.
-For details, see Customize forms.
+For details, see Forms and templates.

 Note: If not set, the Release field of a new defect is automatically populated with the Detected in release value when the defect is saved.
-This behavior is governed by an out-of-the-box business rule that can be deactivated by the space admin.
+This behavior is governed by a predefined business rule that can be deactivated by the space admin.
 For details, see Design business rules.

 Click Test Defects to view a list of the defects for this run and test.